cabforum/cabforum.org/content/posts/2020/2020-02-07-minutes-for-server-certificate-working-group-f2f-meeting-5-november-2019.md

 Wayne – The concern that I’m hearing is that if we suddenly say everything is denied if not it’s not expressly allowed, then the same sorts of problems we’re concerned about with creative interpretations causing things that shouldn’t happen.
 With ambiguities and applying a rule of default-deny it could be that we prohibit the issuance of certificates to individuals, because it could be read a certain way.
 Or, on the other hand, as we saw with serial number entropy, we saw a large number of certificates or CAs who have done something that is prohibited.
 That’s the hesitation.

 Ryan – There is weird stuff, and we need to make progress with the weird stuff.
 We’re not wanting to turn off the lights and give everyone candles.
 We should look at the pile of ambiguities.
-We should read the BRs as if they are default deny—either now or as an end state.
+We should read the BRs as if they are default deny-either now or as an end state.

 Curt – I recommended that CAs look through what they are doing, identify ambiguities or things that might not be permitted, and bring forward their list of ambiguities.